BatelOved/HashPIM/README.md

 | Chi | TBD | TBD |
 | Iota | TBD | TBD |
 | Total | 3,494 | 119,571 |

-Note that the latency and the number of switches per a single unit, for one SHA3 round (out of 24), are evaluated.

 ## User Information
 ### Dependencies